Create a drop down menu - Database managed

 Special considerations

 FileHold assumes that the data extracted from the external system is valid for use in FileHold.
 Ensure that the contents of the field are compatible with XML and do not contain XML control characters as this could disrupt the synchronization process or interfere with rendering the web client screens.
-If the field is using the multi-select option the field contents should not contain commas or semi-colons.

-If you are creating a drop down list to be used with a database lookup at the schema level, see Database Lookup for more information.
+If you are creating a dropdown list to be used with a database lookup at the schema level, see Database Lookup for more information.